Insurance Changes for 2014-2015

 Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored Aetna Student Health Insurance Plan for the full year (i.e., August 1 through July 31).
 Enrolling in this way is highly discouraged since it could lead to a delay in access to care during the first two months of the plan.
 Students will not be allowed to disenroll from the insurance plan during the plan year..

-NOTE: Study Abroad Students who are returning to campus in January after studying abroad in the fall semester must complete the online Health Insurance Enrollment/Waiver Process during the Winter Open Enrollment period (November 3 through January 30).
-The link will be in the blue box near the top of this page.
+NOTE: Study Abroad Students who are returning to campus in January after studying abroad in the fall semester must complete the online Health Insurance Enrollment/Waiver Process during the Winter Open Enrollment period (November 10 through January 30).
+The link is in the blue box near the top of this page.

 NOTE: Students who are beginning full-time studies before August 1 must complete the Health Insurance Enrollment/Waiver process in two steps.
 Completing both steps is necessary to assure continuation of your coverage decision from the start of your program through the academic year.
 Step 1 covers the beginning of your program through July 31.
 Step 2 covers the academic year (August 1 through July 31).
 Click here for instructions.